woodpecker-ci/woodpecker/docs/src/pages/awesome.md

 # Awesome Woodpecker

-A curated list of awesome things related to Woodpecker CI.
+A curated list of assets (tools, projects, blog posts) related to Woodpecker CI.

-If you have some missing resources, please feel free to [open a pull-request](https://github.com/woodpecker-ci/woodpecker/edit/main/docs/docs/92-awesome.md) and add them.
+If you want to add a new entry, open a [pull-request](https://github.com/woodpecker-ci/woodpecker/edit/main/docs/docs/92-awesome.md).

 ## Official Resources